robgriffin247/courses/dagster_essentials/README.md

 1. Create the Dagster project from the pre-built example
 1. Setup the default environment variables
 1. Install the dependencies
-1. Spin up a Dagster webserver
+1. Start the Dagster UI
 1. Check [the instance via a browser]()

 ```bash